 Section 3.9 Bargaining Unit Roster.
-Semi-Annually, in the months of April and October, Public Health Payroll will provide to the Association a complete list of employees covered by this Agreement.
-The list will include the name, address, telephone, status, job title and date of hire for present job classification for each employee.
+Semi-Annually, in the months of April and October, Public Health Payroll will provide to the Association, via an Excel spreadsheet attachment to email, a complete list of employees covered by this Agreement.
+The list will include the name, address, telephone, status, FTE, rate of pay, job title and date of hire for present job classification for each employee.
 In addition, the Employer will provide a monthly roster of terminations, to include dates of termination and a roster of new hires including FTE's for new hires.

 Section 3.10 New Employee Orientation.
-The local Association unit chairperson or designee will be allowed to meet during working hours for up to 30 minutes with a newly hired supervisor within the new employee's first sixty (60) days of employment, to provide information on the Association and the contract.
+The local Association unit chairperson or designee will be allowed to meet during working hours for up to 30 minutes with a newly hired bargaining unit employee within the new employee's first sixty (60) days of employment, to provide information on the Association and the contract.
 The hiring manager will provide a copy of the hire letter to the WSNA local unit chairperson within 15 days of the date of hire.